-Unit assessments are marked internally by the teacher or lecturer and assessed as pass or fail.
+Unit assessments for National 3 and 4 are marked internally by the teacher or lecturer and assessed as pass or fail.
 For the Course assessment, we will externally mark all question papers and the majority of coursework, however; in some subjects, coursework will be marked internally by the school or college as it is in the existing National Courses.